ROOAD: RELLIS Off-road Odometry Analysis Dataset: Benchmarks, Evaluation Metrics and Experiments

 \section{Benchmarks, Evaluation Metrics and Experiments}

-The analysis of the OpenVINS and VINS-Fusion trajectories consists of comparing the ground truth trajectories of the data sequences with the aligned VIO estimated trajectories.
-The ground truth RTK differential GPS is capable of measuring latitude, longitude, height, and heading, but is unable capture pitch and roll measurements.
+The analysis of the OpenVINS and VINS-Fusion trajectories consists of comparing the groundtruth trajectories of the data sequences with the aligned VIO estimated trajectories.
+The groundtruth RTK differential GPS is capable of measuring latitude, longitude, height, and heading, but is unable capture pitch and roll measurements.
 Northing and Easting position components are extracted in meters using the Universal-Transverse Mercator (UTM) python package\cite{pythonUTM}.
 The heading measurements are converted into unit quaternions for comparison in OpenVINS Evaluation toolkit.

 OpenVINS and VINS-Fusion are selected for trajectory estimation of the collected data because they represent the dichotomy of strategies of VIO and are state-of-the-art implementations.
 OpenVINS uses a multi-state constraint sliding Kalman Filter (MSCKF) for estimation with Simulatenous Localization and Mapping (SLAM) feature tracking for loop-closure\cite{Geneva2020ICRA}.
 VINS-Fusion uses non-linear optimization based system for pose estimation with loop detection and pose graph optimization for global consistency\cite{qin2019general}.
 These algorithms have shown that they perform adequately across indoor environments\cite{Geneva2020ICRA}.
 The rt4 and rt5 configurations for the implementations of OpenVINS and VINS-Fusion are provided on the ROOAD website.